Fats403/simple-ffmpegjs/README.md

 Notes:

-- Mixed after other audio and after acrossfades, so transition fades do not attenuate BGM.
+- Mixed after other audio and after acrossfades, so transition fades do not attenuate the background music.
 - If no videos exist, `end` defaults to the max provided among BGM clips.

 #### Text clip